The new National Museum in Oslo has opened its doors to the public. Here are 10 must-see exhibits to check out when you visit.

-Having just visited for the first time, here are my top ten suggestions for must-sees when visiting the National Museum.
+Having just visited for the first time, here are my top ten suggestions for must-sees when visiting the National Museum in Oslo, Norway.

 You won't find many paintings on this list, even though the collection is colossal.
 That's no reflection on the quality of artworks on display throughout the enormous second floor.